Excerpt 4, A Throne for Rabble

 “You watch those words, Karl,” he snarled, jabbing his chest.
 “You watch them closely.
-We are not in Wessex-by-the-Sea, where gentry read radical books, or contemplate rebellion safely belowground.
+We are not in Wessex-by-the-Sea, where gentry read radical books, or contemplate rebellion.
 This is Southland.
-We could be killed on the road for such treason.
-Take it from one who has been inside the Red Tower and lived.”
+We could be killed on the road for treason.
+Take it from one who has been inside the Tower and lived.”

 Karl wasn’t humbled.
 “Then why risk this journey,” he implored the noble.
-“You are the lord speaker of a group of traitors devoted to the king’s overthrow.”
+“You lead a company of traitors devoted to the king’s overthrow.”

 “Until the next election,” Karl vowed ominously.

 Evan grimaced.
 Rathos spat from his saddle.
 Karl seemed to shrink, fully aware of the valuable piece of information he’d let slip.
 So, this is why the Company sent him with us, he thought.
 To spy, if not to sabotage.
-Worse for them that the Reubenites chose the one in their lot with the biggest mouth.
+Worse for them that they sent us the Reubenite with the biggest mouth.

 He shifted his jowls, weighing what to say next.
-“We cast our tokens, and the assembly agreed back in Justo,” the traitor nobleman said firmly.
+“We cast our tokens in Justo,” the traitor nobleman said firmly.
 “We all agreed this was our best last chance to air our grievances with King Hexar.”

 “If we’re allowed to air them.”